Replicable-MARL/MARLlib/docs/source/algorithm/iddpg.rst

 .. admonition:: You Should Know

-    Some tricks like `gumble_softmax` enable DDPG to output categorical-like action distribution.
+    Some tricks like `gumble_softmax` enables DDPG policy net to output categorical-like action distribution.

 Implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-We extend the vanilla DDPG of RLlib to be recurrent neural network(RNN) compatible.
+We extend vanilla DDPG of RLlib to be recurrent neural network(RNN) compatiable.
 The main differences are:

-- model side: the agent model-related modules and functions are rewritten, including:
+- model side: the agent model related modules and functions are rewritten including:
     - ``build_rnnddpg_models_and_action_dist``
     - ``DDPG_RNN_TorchModel``
-- algorithm side: the sampling and training pipelines are rewritten, including:
+- algorithm side: the sampling and training pipelines are rewritten including:
     - ``episode_execution_plan``
     - ``ddpg_actor_critic_loss``